stevo01/SeaChartCreator/README.md

 * select GridZoom 16 in upper area of the shown map
 * Create New Atlas Content PNG + Worldwide (PNG & PWG)
 * Set Menue -> Selection -> Selection Mode -> Rectangle
-* Select "15" in zoom level dialog
+* Select "15" in zoom level dialog, select multiple zoom levels where needed.
 * Use the Mouse to select a area for single chart
 * press "add selection" in the "atlas content" dialog
 * save the profile e.g. newatlas